AritraC1/JavaScript-TypeScript/Readme.md

-# JavaScript
+# JavaScript-TypeScript

 ## About
-This repo covers JS Basics, JS Intermediate, OOP, & DOM.
+This repo covers both JS & TS Basics, JS Intermediate, OOP, & DOM.
 It also includes notes, mini real-world projects, and coding problems to strengthen problem-solving and JS skills.

 ## Projects